One year to a working knowledge of the law

 An introduction to the role of law in governing businesses, including substantive law that controls different forms of business formation, employee vs. contractor designations, business ethics, and the evolving role of intellectual property in a globalizing and increasingly technological economy.
 The course provides perspectives on how lawyers can add value to business relations.

 This course aims to help students understand the role of law in society from a comparative perspective, including the role of law in international relations and trade, particularly for governments and multinational firms.

 This course introduces students to the fundamentals of contract law, including contract formation, claims for breach, and affirmative defenses.
 It approaches contracts from a practical perspective and uses real world examples from the private sphere.
 Basic approaches for and pitfalls in drafting contracts are also addressed.

 This course surveys a wide array of approaches to handling conflict, as well as conflict prevention and management strategies.
-Particular emphasis will be placed on the role of law in resolving conflict in society, including through litigation, negotiation, mediation, facilitation, and arbitration, although the course approaches these tools as only part of broad spectrum for problem solving, conflict avoidance, and resolution.
+Particular emphasis will be placed on the role of law in resolving conflict in society, including through litigation, negotiation, mediation, facilitation, and arbitration, although the course approaches these tools as only part of a broad spectrum for problem solving, conflict avoidance, and resolution.
 Students in the course will work through case studies of both public and private organizations that have faced legal dilemmas and crises.

 A general overview of the substantive law of crimes, including general principles and the elements of specific offenses and defenses.
 Students will also learn how the criminal system differs from the civil system in practice, learn how police interact with prosecutors, and receive an overview of the juvenile court system.